What Is Prospecting in Sales? Top Methods and Tips for Success

 Then, search for prospects with similar needs to them.
-Developing an ideal customer persona and appealing to the problems they want to solve when getting to you shows consideration and empathy, rather than trying to win a sale.
+Developing an ideal customer persona and appealing to the problems they want to solve when getting to you shows consideration and empathy, rather than just trying to win a sale.

 Sales leads may be found in places other than where you expect.
 Years ago, Land Rover created a ruggedized mobile phone that they expected to sell to outdoor laborers like construction workers.
 It didn’t take long for them to realize they had another market they didn’t expect: mothers of toddlers in the suburban jungle.

-If you don’t have the bandwidth or team dedicated to prospect research, companies like CIENCE are able to supply qualified leads and research directly to you every week.
+If you don’t have the bandwidth or a team dedicated to prospect research, companies like CIENCE are able to supply qualified leads and research directly to you every week.

 3. Define and articulate your unique value proposition.